 Brandi gets a kick out of being “quirky” and believes that everyone deserves a sense of connection, belonging, and an opportunity to be loved.
 Brandi is passionate about being a voice for the voiceless and has been working in the social justice movement for over a decade – with both grassroots and grasstops stakeholders – primarily around issues that affect women and she isn’t planning on stopping anytime soon.

 Assistant Director of Education

-Halei Story was born and raised in the Panhandle and after graduating from Pampa High School she went on to study Broadcasting and Print Journalism at West Texas A&M University.
-During her senior year at WT she was tasked with the job of being one of the MC’s for the first ever STOP (Students Taking on Prevention) Film Festival.
-This is where she would meet her future boss, Brandi Reed, and lead her to becoming the Assistant director of Education at Family Support Services.
+Halei Skinner was born and raised in the Panhandle, and after graduating from Pampa High School, she went on to study Broadcasting and Print Journalism at West Texas A&M University.
+During her senior year at WT, she was tasked with being one of the MCs for the first-ever STOP (Students Taking on Prevention) Film Festival.
+This is where she would meet her future boss, Brandi Reed, and lead her to become the Assistant Director of Education at Family Support Services.

-In her free time she enjoys being at home with her husband and 4 pets while watching TV, movies or playing video games.
-She is a self-proclaimed crazy cat lady and has a passion in activism for women and animal rights.
+She enjoys being at home with her son and cat, watching TV, movies, or playing video games in her free time.
+She is a self-proclaimed crazy cat lady and has a passion for activism.